• Skip to primary navigation

 To make this oven-roasted turkey breast recipe recipe, you will need the following ingredients:

 Feel free to include any of your favorite fresh herbs.
-That being said, we make this exact recipe listed as is every Thanksgiving and love it!
+That being said, we make this exact recipe as listed every Thanksgiving, and love it!

 Why turkey breast?